SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-568-created-tenant-domain-should-always-be-in-subdomain-of-parent.md

 version: 10.20.568.0
 ---
 The domain of a tenant, created under either the {{< management-tenant >}} or {{< enterprise-tenant >}}, is now required to be a subdomain of the parent tenant.
-Previously, the domain of a tenant created under the {{< management-tenant >}} could have a custom domain not related to parent tenant.
+Previously, the domain of a tenant created under the {{< management-tenant >}} could have a custom domain not related to the parent tenant.